mickymacirl/rathmackneecastle/README.md

 ### Header
 * Has a Header with the Castle logo centered and it is reponsive on all device sizes.
+* This will allow the user to go home to the main page as the Logo is directed to index.html.

 ![Headers](/docs/header.jpg)

 ### NavBar
 * Has links to the Home, History, Contact pages and it is responsive on all device sizes.
+* Users will be able to navigate between each page of the site, having consistant menu placement on the different screen sizes.

 ![Navbar Readme](/docs/navbar_readme.jpg)

 ![Navbar Readme Responsive](/docs/navbar_readmesmall.jpg)

-* Users will be able to navigate between each page and have the menu the same location on different devices.
 ### Footer
 * Has links to social media websites, and that are set to open in a new tab window.
 * Icons will use visually impaired features like aria labels.